CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-options.md

 ###Edit name and description

-Allows you to edit the name and desciption of a database or selection.
-Changing the name and description has no effects on running campaigns and will not break linked selections or subselections.
+Allows you to edit the name and description of a database or selection.
+Changing the name and description has no effect on running campaigns and will not break linked selections or child selections.

 ###Manage privileges

-Users with administrator rights are able to set per database or target how is allowed to perform certain actions on a database or selection, such as editing, removing and creating.
+Users with administrator rights are able to set per database or target who is allowed to perform certain actions on a database or selection, such as editing, removing and creating.

 ###Remove database